-7 nam reliqua stilo maiore dicenda sunt. quae nunc non tam praetermittimus quam ad maiorem scribendi diligentiam reservamus, Eutr.
-10.18.3.
-"What remains must be told in a more elevated style.
-Right now we do not really omit these matters but rather reserve them for a more careful composition." (trans.
-Bird), scribant reliqua potiores / aetate doctrinis florentes. / quos id, si libuerit, aggressuros / procudere linguas ad maiores moneo stilos, Amm.
-Marc.
-31.16.9.
-"Let the rest be written by men with youth on their side, in the bloom of learning.
-To those who would embark on this, if it please them, I give the advice to forge their tongues to grander styles" (trans.
-G. Kelly, in Ammianus after Julian (2007) 219, who follows Blockley's grammatical interpretation the first sentence, R.C.
-Blockley, "Ammianus and Cicero: The Epilogue of the 'History' as a Literary Statement," Phoenix 52 (1998) 305-314 at 307).
-The scholarship on these historians' engagement with panegyric is extensive: for Ammianus' allusion to Eutropius, see G. Kelly Ammianus Marcellinus, the Allusive Historian (Cambridge 2008) 227, and for these historians' reference to panegyric by the phrase stilus maior see J. Straub Vom Herrscherideal in der Spätantike (Stuttgart 1939) 154; S. MacCormack, "Latin Prose Panegyrics," in T. A. Dorey (ed.)
-Empire and Aftermath (London 1975) 143-205 at 153; J.F.
-Matthews, The Roman Empire of Ammianus (London 1989) at 455; F. Paschoud, "Biographie und Panegyricus: Wie spricht man vom lebenden Kaiser?" in K. Vössing (ed.)
-Biographie und Prosopographie (Stuttgart 2005) 103-118 at 111.
-A similar sentiment is found in the concluding paragraph of Festus' Brevarium, which was published shortly after Eutropius' and was also dedicated to Valens: "Thenceforth with how great a voice (quam magno...ore) should your deeds, unconquered prince, resound!
-I shall prepare myself for them though unequal to the task of speaking and weighed down by age."
-(Brev.
-30.1, trans.
-G. Kelly, "The Sphragis and Closure of the Res Gestae," in J. den Boeft, J.W.
-Drijvers, D. den Hengst and H.C.
-Teiter (eds.)
-Ammianus after Julian: the Reign of Valentinian and Valens in Books 26-31 of the Res Gestae (Leiden 2007) 219-41 at 228.)
+Ammianus and Eutropius respond to a wider, defining topos of late antique historical writing: that true history deals with dead emperors, panegyric with the living, the pervasiveness of which is attested by its imitation and subversion by other historians such as the scriptor of the Historia Augusta and Jerome, both of whom also make similar allusions to the stilus maior in concluding sections of their texts.8 id, si libuerit, aggressuros procudere linguas ad maiores moneo stilos, "Let the rest be written by men with youth on their side, in the bloom of learning.
+To those who would embark on this, if it please them, I give the advice to forge their tongues to grander styles" (transl.
+G. Kelly, in J. den Boeft et al. [eds.], Ammianus after Julian [Leiden 2007] 219, who follows Blockley's grammatical interpretation the first sentence, R. C. Blockley, "Ammianus and Cicero: The Epilogue of the History as a Literary Statement," Phoenix 52 [1998] 305-314, at 307).
+The scholarship on these historians' engagement with panegyric is extensive: for Ammianus' allusion to Eutropius see G. Kelly, Ammianus Marcellinus, the Allusive Historian (Cambridge 2008) 227, and for these historians' reference to panegyric by the phrase stilus maior see J. Straub, Vom Herrscherideal in der Spätantike (Stuttgart 1939) 154; S. Mac-Cormack, "Latin Prose Panegyrics," in T. A. Dorey (ed.), Empire and Aftermath (London 1975) 143-205, at 153; J. F. Matthews, The Roman Empire of Ammianus (London 1989) 455; F. Paschoud, "Biographie und Panegyricus: Wie spricht man vom lebenden Kaiser?" in K. Vössing (ed.), Biographie und Prosopographie (Stuttgart 2005) 103-118, at 111.
+A similar sentiment is found in the concluding paragraph of Festus' Breviarium, which was published shortly after Eutropius' and was also dedicated to Valens: "Thenceforth with how great a voice (quam magno ... ore) should your deeds, unconquered prince, resound!
+I shall prepare myself for them though unequal to the task of speaking and weighed down by age" (Brev.
+30.1, transl.
+G. Kelly, "The Sphragis and Closure of the Res Gestae," in Ammianus after Julian 219-241, at 228).